10. Execution threads

 // interface implementation

-// insert article
+// article insertion

 public int InsertArticle(Article article) {

-// Is there a transaction in progress?
+// is there a transaction in progress?

 SqlCeTransaction transaction = Thread.GetData(Thread.GetNamedDataSlot("transaction")) as SqlCeTransaction;

-// retrieve or create the connection
+// retrieve or create connection

-SqlCeConnection connection = null;
+SqlCeConnection connexion = null;

 if (transaction != null) {

-// retrieve the connection
+// recover connection

-connection = transaction.Connection as SqlCeConnection;
+connexion = transaction.Connection as SqlCeConnection;

 } else {